 legal resources necessary to hold negligent facilities accountable.

 - Pressure.
-The applied pressure blocks the blood flow and other nutrients to the skin, resulting in the weakness and death of skin and nearby tissues.
+The applied pressure restricts blood circulation and other nutrients to the skin, resulting in skin and nearby tissues' weakness and death.

 - Shear.
 When two contacting surfaces move in opposite directions, shear occurs.
 Shear wears down the skin and leaves it vulnerable.

 - Friction.
 A surface rubbing against another one leads to friction.
 Just as with shear, friction weakens the skin and leaves it susceptible to bedsores and other conditions, particularly over areas of bone.

-The risk factors for bedsores generally involve the patient's lack of mobility or change of position, which increases the instances of pressure, shear, and fiction on the skin.
+The risk factors for bedsores generally involve the patient's lack of mobility or change of position, which increases the instances of shear and friction forces on the skin.
 Among the risk factors are:

 - Immobility.
-A patient is unable to move because of poor health, paralysis, or other conditions that limit movement.
+A patient cannot move because of poor health, paralysis, or other conditions that limit movement.

 - Lack of hydration and nutrition.
-A patient needs nutrients to keep the skin healthy and strong.
+A patient needs nutrients to keep the skin healthy and robust.

 - Disrupted blood flow.
-Certain medical conditions such as diabetes affect blood flow, which deprives the skin of nutrients and makes it vulnerable.
+Certain medical conditions such as diabetes affect blood flow, depriving the skin of nutrients and making it vulnerable.

 - Lack of sensory perception.
-Neurological disorders, spinal cord injuries, and other related conditions result in loss of sensation in the patient's unawareness of skin pressure and bedsore development.
+Neurological disorders, spinal cord injuries, and other related conditions result in loss of sensation in the patient's unawareness of pain and bedsore development.

 - Supportive surfaces